Map of Georgia Parks

 The Island's only access is by water, nevertheless 41,000 tourists every year travel by boat to enjoy its beauty.

-Visitors enjoy pristine beaches, dunes, marshes and freshwater lakes.
+Visitors enjoy pristine forests, beaches, dunes, marshes and freshwater lakes.

 The island also features historical sites.
 Source: Georgia National Parks